Knights Templar of Hertford still meet in underground chambers connected by a secret network of tunnels. Or so it is claimed.

 Tim Acheson and his twin brother Ben believe that a branch of this secret society is still active in Hertford and that their predecessors built and maintained the tunnels beneath Hertford.

-All that now remains is the gatehouse, the Norman motte and sections of the outer wall.
+All that remains now is an earthern mound, the gatehouse rebuilt by Henry VIII and sections of the outer wall.

 The origins of Bayley Hall (or Bailey Hall) are not so clear.
 It appears in Spede’s map of 1611 and is referred to as the Manor House.